Best Tutors Available

 Malik is a Columbia University graduate with a Bachelor’s degree in African-American Studies.
 He has been tutoring one-on-one full-time for the past 18 years with exceptional results.
 Even as a student in high school and in college, Malik demonstrated his love of teaching by helping classmates, relatives, and family friends prepare for their exams.
 He currently tutors for the SAT, ACT, SAT II: Math Levels 1 and 2, and PSAT and has instructed students in Belgium, Brazil, Canada, Colombia, Germany, India, South Africa, Switzerland, and throughout the United States via Skype.
 As a father of three boys, ages 4 to 15, and a 17 year-old girl, Malik understands that every student is unique.
 Having taught hundreds of students, he knows the importance of structuring lessons to students’ specific needs.
 In his leisure time he is an amateur chef who likes to pretend he is a contestant on Chopped.
 He also enjoys bowling, playing pool, and traveling.

-Originally from Palm Beach Gardens, FL, Uri graduated with a degree in Philosophy, focusing on formal logic and moral philosophy.
-Though he initially planned to study at Duke Law, Uri has decided to focus on tutoring for the time being – leaving the possibility of graduate school open for the future.
-By working with a broad range of learning styles in both 1-on-1 and group settings over the last 6 years, Uri has become proficient in deconstructing complex ideas and communicating them effectively.
-When not he’s not working, Uri likes to read, weight train, play chess, and volunteer at the Durham Animal Protection Society.
+Originally from Palm Beach Gardens, FL, Uri graduated from the University of Florida with a degree in Philosophy, focusing on formal logic and moral philosophy.
+Though he initially moved to Durham with the intent of attending law school, Uri has decided to focus on tutoring, leaving the possibility of graduate school open for the future.
+By working with a broad range of learning styles in both 1-on-1 and group settings over the last 7 years, Uri has become proficient in deconstructing complex ideas and communicating them effectively.
+When not he’s not working, Uri likes bouldering, reading, playing strategy games, and finding new music.

 Born to a pair of high school science teachers, Christine was raised in the suburbs of Boston, with her twin and younger sisters.
 After high school, Christine received a B.S. in Engineering Sciences from Harvard University in 2004 and a doctorate in Biomedical Engineering from Boston University in 2011.
 Christine moved to Durham in 2011 when she accepted a job in the Department of Biomedical Engineering at Duke.